CS 160: Introduction to Algorithms (Spring 2023)

 Participation: Classes, Recitations, Quizzes/Feedback Forms:

-• In-person students are expected to attend class, and online students to watch the videos.
-All students should complete the related reading assignments.
+• Students are expected to attend class and complete the related reading assignments.

 Homework: